mkbabb/parse-that/docs/perf-optimization-ts.md

 ### RegExp.exec() Allocates on Every Match

-The `regex()` combinator is the workhorse — every token (strings, numbers, whitespace) goes through it.
+The `regex()` combinator is the workhorse—every token (strings, numbers, whitespace) goes through it.
 The original implementation:

 ```ts
 const match = sticky.exec(state.src);  // Allocates RegExpMatchArray
 if (match) state.ok(match[0], ...);
 ```

-`exec()` returns a `RegExpMatchArray` — a heap object with `.index`, `.input`, `.groups`, and the match string.
+`exec()` returns a `RegExpMatchArray`—a heap object with `.index`, `.input`, `.groups`, and the match string.
 For the JSON parser, that's 1,380 heap allocations per parse of data.json. ~30% of all allocation.

 `test()` returns a boolean and still advances `lastIndex`, but allocates nothing: